kanupriya-ishu/leetcode/README.md

 # Leetcode

-## This repository contains Leetcode Learn codes in python and java.
+## This repository contains all the non-premium programs Leetcode Learn codes solved in python and java.